 Beyond the financial scandals, the human cost of the highway project is deeply troubling.

-Entire communities along the route have been displaced, often with little warning or compensation, to make way for construction.
+Construction displaces entire communities along the route, often with little warning or compensation.

-Legal battles are ongoing, with residents of Okun-Ajah and other affected areas challenging what they describe as unlawful land grabs and forced evictions.
+Legal battles continue as Okun-Ajah residents challenge what they call unlawful land grabs and forced evictions.

 For many, the project symbolizes not development, but elite disregard for the rights and livelihoods of ordinary Nigerians.